 In fact, in all the years I've been monitoring Sephora's skincare section, they've had a few serums and oils I've liked—but not a single cream I'd actually use and recommend, until now.

-That's because I prefer to avoid ingredients like silicones, chemical fragrances, petrolatum and unstable oils, all of which may create a pleasing texture and scent, but won't truly improve skin health.
+That's because I prefer to avoid ingredients like silicones, synthetic fragrances, petrolatum and unstable oils, all of which may create a pleasing texture and scent, but won't truly improve skin health.

 But a new product has just landed on Sephora's shelves that is unlike ANY other!

-I've been using this cream non-stop since purchasing it in January, and I'm so excited to recommend it to you...
+I've been using this cream non-stop since purchasing it in, and I'm so excited to recommend it to you...

 LXMI Crème du Nil Pore-Refining Moisture Veil

 LXMI Crème du Nil Pore-Refining Moisture Veil is a lightweight but intensely hydrating moisturizing cream made with safe, stable, beneficial ingredients.

 It is 100 percent naturally derived, and completely free of all the "fillers" you see in mainstream moisturizers (more on that in a moment!).

 It's also suitable for ALL types of skin—normal, dry, sensitive, combination and oily.
 It should even work for acne-prone skin, since it contains no comedogenic ingredients.